kuegi/defichain_maxi/ocean-client/README.md

 Currently following keys are respected with a small description on how they alter execution functionality

+### VAULTMAXI_MAXREINVEST
+value: number

+With default behaviour, a reinvest only happens if the accumulated DFI is less then twice the threshold.
+Anything above that is assumed to be a transfer of funds and therefore no action is taken (no processing according to reinvest pattern, no auto donation).
+Setting this environment variable, increases the threshold.
+With this you can force VaultMaxi to process even larger amounts as reinvests.

 ### VAULTMAXI_LOGID
 (overrides the parameter `/defichain-maxi/settings/log-id` but same functionality)
 value: string